spotify/threaddump-analyzer/README.md

 * If multiple threads have the same names in the Synchronizers section, uniquify the thread names by appending their tids to their names.

-* In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.

 * Change toString test methods into toHtml test methods and remove the corresponding toString methods from the source code.